![]() |

 |

-New Unity The number ten is a traditional symbol of fulfillment, a return to unity after having gone through the experience represented by single-digit numbers.
+10: New Unity The number ten is a traditional symbol of fulfillment, a return to unity after having gone through the experience represented by single-digits.
 Tens, hundreds and thousands represent greater powers of Unity.
-Participants will see how a knowledge of the mathematical principles within ten help us to understand its appearances in nature, as well as the philosophical basis of many cultures religious scripture, architecture and arts.
-We will explore the traditional wisdom held in the Tetraktys, symbol of the Pythagoreans, as well as the hidden map of ourselves in the Kabbalah's "Tree of Life" diagram. |
+A knowledge of the mathematical principles within “ten” help us to understand its appearances in nature, as well as the philosophical basis of many cultures’ religious scripture, architecture and arts.
+This is the traditional wisdom held in the Tetraktys, symbol of the Pythagoreans, as well as the hidden map of ourselves in the Kabbalah's "Tree of Life" diagram. |

 |